lord/arena-graph/readme.md

 }
 ```

 However, you'll find that this actually compiles!
 How is this possible?
 My understanding gets a little fuzzier here, but I'm pretty sure since `with_root`'s `&'a self` is covariant for `'a`, it allows the constructed `TreeNodeRef<'a>` to also have an arbitrarily long lifetime.
 How can we make this correctly error?
 Ideally we need some way to express that the `FnOnce` passed to `with_root` should *not* have a lifetime selected by the caller, but instead some unique lifetime determined by `with_root`.
-Fortunately for us, Rust has a bit of magic called [higher ranked trait bounds](https://doc.rust-lang.org/nomicon/hrtb.html) that do exactly that:
+Fortunately for us, Rust has a bit of magic called [higher ranked trait bounds](https://doc.rust-lang.org/nomicon/hrtb.html) that does exactly that:

 ```rust
 impl Tree {